aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ## Leaving the valley of despair (continued)

-* How do they do it now?
+* How will the IFA GoodRead Team do now?
     - They built a GRC program with a centralized service
     - Staff use web application or APIs
     - Little reliance on Microsoft Word or PDF documents
-* What do they like about it now?
+* What does the IFA CISO office expect to happen now?
     - GRC service has structured data for efficient analysis
     - Most quality checking is done by GRC
     - GRC indicates status or progress on the system lifecyle